dbojan/csvEdit_Esmeralda/README.md

  fixed sorting of results ascending, on the top of the table. added ability to sort table by column, when converting using command line.

+-changes in 2023-10-06-1
+ updated readme with info on multiple files conversion from command line. switched from using 'shift' and 'ctrl' to 'scroll lock' and 'caps lock' for drag and drop list creation.
+ (cause shift and ctrl was already used for drag'n'drop open in new window)

 --
 dbojan.github.io